SteelCompendium/data-md-dse/Bestiary/Radenwight Ratcrobat.md

   t1: 2 damage
   t2: 5 damage
   t3: 6 damage
+  effects:
+  - name: Effect
-  effect: 'The ratcrobat can shift up to 2 squares after attacking the first target,
-    then can shift 1 square after attacking the second target. '
+    effect: 'The ratcrobat can shift up to 2 squares after attacking the first target, then can shift 1 square after attacking the second target. '
 - name: Over Here, Thanks
   type: Maneuver
   keywords:
   - Melee
   distance: Reach 1
   target: One enemy
+  effects:
+  - name: Effect
     effect: 'Slide 1; the ratcrobat can then shift into the square the target left. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: